 The case study area, Rahim Yar Khan (RYK) district in southern Punjab, presents a microcosm of climate vulnerabilities.
 As a host community – receiving an influx of climate migrants from neighboring Sindh and Balochistan provinces – and a district at high risk to various natural hazards like drought and flood, RYK offers insights into the multifaceted impact of climate change on FLWSs, economic dynamics, and social and environmental tensions.

 Government partnerships are also a key foundation of the FCM Initiative in Pakistan.
-IWMI Pakistan team is working with the Federal Flood Commission (FFC) under the Ministry of Water Resources for understanding flood impacts on local communities in Rahim Yar Khan.
+IWMI team is working with the Federal Flood Commission (FFC) under the Ministry of Water Resources for understanding flood impacts on local communities in Rahim Yar Khan.
 We are also collaborating with the Pakistan Meteorological Department (PMD), Government of Pakistan for a better understanding of drought impacts on local communities.
 The study findings will be used by these relevant government agencies, including the Planning and Development Commission of Punjab province, the National Disaster Risk Management Fund (NDRMF) and the Provincial Disaster Management Authorities (PDMAs), for preparing evidence-based anticipatory actions for dealing with future disasters, particularly for climate-displaced migrant communities and receiving communities at provincial and local scales.

 What do you do when there’s no data on climate migrants to begin with?